Ultimate Beginner’s Guide: How to Smoke Meat at Home (Like a Pro)

 To help get the most out of your wood pieces, soak them for up to an hour in water beforehand.

-Using Pellets when Smoking Meat
+Wood Pellets for Smoking Meat

-These are best if you only want a little bit of smokiness to your food rather than cooking for hours on end.
+These are best if you only want a little bit of smokiness to your food, rather than cooking for hours on end.

-How hot should I make my grill?
+Smoking Temperature: How hot should I make my grill?

-Because you’re cooking for hours at a time and since you use indirect heat, as opposed to cooking on an open flame, the goal is to keep the heat low and steady.
+Because you’re cooking for hours at a time and since you use indirect heat (as opposed to cooking on an open flame), the goal is to keep the heat low and steady.

 When smoking, you don’t have to worry about one side getting hotter than the other, because the meat cooks indirectly.